-To a person, whether of not an "employee" of any instreet, if benefits for the "bodily injury" are payable or must be provided under a workers' companisation or disability benefits lay or a slinitar taw.
+To a person, whether or not an "employee" of any insured, if benefits for the "bodily injury" are payable or must be provided under a workers' compensation or disability benefits law or a similar law.

-a.
+e.
 Athletics Activities

-To a persontinjured while practicing, instructing or participating in any physical exercises or games, sports, or athletic contests.
+To a person injured while practicing, instructing or participating in any physical exercises or games, sports, or athletic contests.